xinwenfu/GenCyber/DigitalSignature/README.md

 <img src="../Imgs/certmgr.png" width=720>

-Click an entry which corresponds to one CA.
+Click an entry which corresponds to one CA to see the information of the CA's certificate.

 <img src="../Imgs/SubjectCertificate.png" width=400>